Risk Assessment Training Course

 • Hierarchy of controls in practice

-• Engineering controls, administrative controls, and PPE
+• Engineering and administrative controls

 • Selecting appropriate control measures